xiaocaigou/qbaraqahira/README.md

 pip install -U -r requirements.txt
 ```

+## Fine-tune

-Change the `bnb.py` in your peft path(python path/peft/tuners/lora/bnb.py) with the new one.
+1. Change the `bnb.py` in your peft path(python path/peft/tuners/lora/bnb.py) with the new one.

-Change the `layer.py` in your peft path(python path/peft/tuners/lora/layer.py) with the new one.
+2. Change the `layer.py` in your peft path(python path/peft/tuners/lora/layer.py) with the new one.

+## Merge
+Use the `merge.py` to merge the base_model and the adapter

 ## Acknowledgements
 Our code is based on [QLoRA](https://github.com/artidoro/qlora)